crackmac/alexa-skills-kit/docs/setup_new_skill.md

     ?
 Choose a method to host your skill's backend resources:  AWS Lambda Host your skill code on AWS Lambda (requires AWS account).
     ?
 Choose a template to start with:  Hello world             Alexa's hello world skill to send the greetings to the world!
     ?
-Please type in your skill name:  demo-skill
-    ?
-Please type in your folder name for the skill project (alphanumeric):  demo-skill Project for skill "skill-sample-nodejs-hello-world" is successfully created at /home/node/app/demo-skill
+Please type in your skill name:  skill-sample-nodejs-hello-world ?
+Please type in your folder name for the skill project (alphanumeric):  app Project for skill "skill-sample-nodejs-hello-world" is successfully created at /home/node/app/app

     Project initialized with deploy delegate "@ask-cli/lambda-deployer" successfully.
 ```